ashoward/optics-scan/README.md

 Before running the scans, SSH into the Serenity board and set it up:

-    source setup_320_alpha.sh
+    source setup_320_alpha.sh # For board 04
+    source setup_320_biFF.sh # For board 03

 This will enter SMASH in interactive mode at the end.
-To run the `Scans/BTScanAll.tcl`, or any other script that includes SSHing to the board to modify settings using SMASH, make sure to exit SMASH interacative mode (escape key) before running the script, or it will get stuck.
+To run the `Scans/BTScanAll.tcl`, or any other script that includes SSHing to the board to modify settings using SMASH, make sure to exit SMASH interacative mode (escape key) before running the script or it will get stuck.
 Also, make sure to have an SSH key set up on the board to avoid the password.

 When done with the scans, power off something by doing (probably a quicker way to do this):